Yakushima in Rainy Season: Why June and July Are the Best Months to Visit Japan's Ancient Forest

 Sankara Hotel — The luxury option, JPY 35,000–80,000/night, onsen, restaurant

 After a rainy hike, an onsen (hot spring bath) is essential.
-Hirauchi Kaichu Onsen — a natural hot spring on the coast that's only accessible at low tide — costs JPY 200 and the experience of soaking in volcanic-heated water while rain falls on your head and the Pacific crashes on the rocks beside you is unrepeatable.
+Hirauchi Kaichu Onsen — a natural hot spring on the coast reachable only at low tide — costs JPY 200, and soaking in volcanic-heated water while rain falls on your head and the Pacific crashes on the rocks beside you is an experience you won't find anywhere else.

 Packing for Tsuyu

 Rain jacket: Hardshell, not softshell.
-You need waterproof, not water-resistant.
+You want waterproof, not water-resistant.

 Rain pants: Non-negotiable.
 Your legs will be wetter than your torso.